| |

 or something.

-Not much to explain here; when the glue is dry, spray the damn thing black.
+| Not much to explain here; when the glue is dry, spray the damn thing black.
+If you use white undercoating, youll have to make up your own painting

 scheme.
 I did the watered down black coat to fill in parts missed by the